ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

  8049017:       cd 80                   int    $0x80
 ```

-On the second column, you can see the machine code presentation of the instructions in hex format.
+In the second column, you can see the machine code presentation of the instructions in hex format.

 As the first task, pick these machine code pieces, combine them and test their execution in a C program.
-You can look the previous blogs how it happens more precisely.
+You can look at previous blogs on how it happens more precisely.

-Test program could be following, for example:
+The test program could be the following, for example:

 ```c
 #include<stdio.h>